SzilBalazs/BlackCore/README.md

 ### <a href="https://github.com/Disservin/Smallbrain">Smallbrain</a> by <a href="https://github.com/Disservin">Disservin</a>

-Smallbrain is an awesome engine that helped me understand many important concepts, and a very special thanks to Disservin for giving me many great ideas how can I further improve my BlackCore.
+Smallbrain is an awesome engine that helped me understand many important concepts, and a very special thanks to Disservin for giving me many great ideas how can I further improve BlackCore.

 ### <a href="https://www.chessprogramming.org/Main_Page">Chess Programming Wiki</a>